Off Herring Cove Road

 Comfortably protected behind his new sunglasses, Av left the two stunned gentlemen without any handshaking or goodbyes and made his way to his black Cadillac parked along South Park Street a few blocks up Spring Garden Road.

-He had never expected that his wife giving Mr. Walker both their legal and financial responsibilities was a good idea, but then when his wife had made a decision, she would have given it much thought before committing to it, and up until her death, she had never been proven wrong with any of her decisions.
+He had never expected that his wife giving Mr. Walker both their legal and financial responsibilities was a good idea, but then when his wife had made a decision, she would've given it much thought before committing to it, and up until her death, she had never been proven wrong with any of her decisions.
 Av wondered if this was the exception.

-It was only when he had started the car that it dawned on him that the boys would be coming home almost at that moment, and it would be the first time he was not there to greet them.
+It was only when he had started the car that it dawned on him that the boys would be coming home almost at that moment, and it would be the first time he wasn't there to greet them.
 His initial concern, since Dwight usually forgot his house keys, was that they would have to wait outside the locked front door.
 Av relaxed when he remembered that Blue never forgot his.
 The boy had been in the habit of carrying his house keys for years.
 Then a second concern struck the old man.
-Since he would not be there to meet them as he had always done for over the last month since they started at the new school, they would certainly wonder and ask where he was.
+Since he wouldn't be there to meet them as he had always done for over the last month since they started at the new school, they would certainly wonder and ask where he was.
 As they were family, it would be much more difficult not to explain himself to the them than it was with Mr. Walker.

 In the short drive home, Av would have to come up with a lie, one he felt was justified in a situation such as this.